 Tinnitus dramatically transforms your quality of life, and it affects roughly 50 million Americans.
 If you are experiencing ringing in your ears, you’re not alone.
 You might want to review some of the information and support resources available through the American Tinnitus Association.

-Ringing in the Ears?
+What Causes Ringing in My Ears?
 We Can Help

 Our ear, nose and throat specialists ensure that you get the care you need.
 Not only have they helped patients overcome and cope with the frustration and anxiety of tinnitus, but they have treated countless other conditions, including tumors of the head and neck.